 3.13 The previous AMRs reported on a major planning application in Blaenau Gwent which could have had a significant impact on the economic future of the area: the Circuit of Wales, which received outline planning permission in September 2013.
-Last year we reported that an application has been made to extend the lifetime of the permission.
-The application remains undetermined.
+An application has been made to extend the lifetime of the permission, however the application remains undetermined.
 Work was undertaken to scope out was required to update and supplement the original Environmental Statement but nothing further was submitted.
 The situation remains uncertain and will continue to be monitored.